wassim-trabelsi/frontend/README.md

 - a list of popular movies to pick from, with some info about them, --> MVP OK
 - among those movies, a way to select those available in French --> MVP OK
-- some other people reviews, ideally one positive and one negative.
+- some other people reviews, ideally one positive and one negative. --> MVP OK !
+Please run

 ### Your mission